-JÉRÔME BLOCH (360DigitalHeroes) - Sprint design to go fast!
+JÉRÔME BLOCH (360DigitalHeroes) - Design sprints to go fast!

-A phenomenon institutionalized by Facebook or Google, sprint designs is invading companies.
+A phenomenon institutionalized by Facebook or Google, design sprints are invading companies.
 Jerome Bloch, CEO of 360 Digital Heroes, explains how these sprints maximize business performance and innovation in an extremely short time frame.

 What is the Design Sprint?

 All companies, from start-ups to multinationals, face the same problem, they must achieve a very high level of performance on short time scales.
 The principle of sprint comes from IT companies like Facebook, which have revolutionized the way a project is managed by multiplying very short meetings - sometimes 1 minute - followed by intense coding phases focused on a specific point for a predefined time.
 Today, the practice has been extended to many other projects in the company: optimizing recruitment, clarifying the company's values, boosting communication, etc. These sessions combine collaborative work and training to produce a tangible result in three hours or a day, the results of which can be easily measured using one or two key indicators..